cabforum/servercert/docs/BR.md

 ##### 4.2.2.2.7 Exclusions

-The full set of DNS lookup information related to DNSSEC validation back to the IANA DNSSEC root trust anchor is considered outside the scope of:
+The full set of DNS lookup information related to DNSSEC validation is considered outside the scope of:

 1. self-audits performed to fulfill the requirements in [Section 8.7](#87-self-audits); and
 2. the logging requirements of [Section 5.4.1](#541-types-of-events-recorded).